 RILDT is considered the best hospital for liver cancer in Chennai and has one of the highest liver cancer survival rates.
 We are good because we identify liver tumors, which usually do not present with any specific symptoms until they are large in size.
 Most are identified incidentally when the patient undergoes a health checkup.
-Examples of cancerous tumors are hepatocellular carcinoma, cholangiocarcinoma, tumors that have spread to liver from other organs (bowel cancer, neuroendocrine tumor, cancers of kidneys and genital organs).
+Examples of cancerous tumors are hepatocellular carcinoma, cholangiocarcinoma, tumors that have spread to the liver from other organs (bowel cancer, neuroendocrine tumor, cancers of kidneys and genital organs).

 Liver cancer (Hepatocellular carcinoma)

-Hepatocellular carcinoma is the most common primary tumour arising from the liver.
+Hepatocellular carcinoma is the most common primary tumor arising from the liver.
 Most patients with this disease have background cirrhosis of the liver or some form of chronic liver disease due to viruses, alcohol abuse or fatty infiltration, but about one-third will have normal livers.

 Diagnosis